How knowhow reduces LCOE in offshore wind

-Many new offshore wind farms are located further from shore, quite often also in deeper waters and rougher conditions and they feature ever-larger wind turbines.
-This leads to the development of new ships that can handle the new requirements these fields and turbines pose.
+Many new offshore wind farms are located further from shore, often in deeper waters and rougher conditions, and feature ever-larger wind turbines.
+This leads to development of new ships that can handle the new requirements these fields and turbines pose.

 ULSTEIN provides ship designs, system solutions and services for efficient and reliable marine operations.
 This includes ship designs for all cycles in the life of the offshore wind farms, with solutions for environmentally friendly vessels to serve the various stages.